UlfBissbort/msd-sdk-python/README.md

   - PowerPoint presentations (PPTX)

 #### ⚠️ Warning ⚠️
-- some programs or platforms may strip out the attached metadata when re-saving or re-exporting the files.
+- Some programs or platforms may strip out the attached metadata when re-saving or re-exporting the files.
 - A MSD signature applies to exactly one fixed content version of a document.
 Editing the content in the slightest way invalidates the signature

 ```python